 Book Articles, Chapters, or Other Parts: If a specific passage is quoted in the text, then only the page number of the quote is given in the endnote as in the first example below.
 If the selection is referred to generally, then the page range is given.

 Multivolume Works and Letters in a Published Collection: In the first example below, all the volumes were published in the same year and the set is referenced as a whole.
-In the second and third examples, each volume has its own title and publication year.
-In the third example, the individual volume title comes first because the cover and title page emphasize this title over the title of the work as a whole.
+In the second example, each volume has its own title and publication year.
 When quoting specific letters, each letter requires its own note documenting the sender, recipient, location, and date.
 Subsequent citations can reference the volume and page number using a colon: 3:156.

 Journal and Magazine Articles: If a specific passage is quoted in the text, then only the page number of the quote is given in the endnote as in the first two examples below.
 If the article is referred to generally, then the page range is given.
 Include the issue number only if pagination is not continuous across the volume.